meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 Welcome to Cymbal Retail!
 As a leading global e-commerce enterprise, Cymbal Retail is modernizing its customer operations with autonomous AI agents.
 The engineering team has built a customer support and order management agent using the Google Agent Development Kit (ADK).
 This agent handles real-time order inquiries, checks warehouse stock, answers store policies, and processes refunds.

-While building a prototype agent locally is straightforward, running agentic workloads in an enterprise production environment introduces architectural, security, and operational questions:
+While building a prototype agent locally is straightforward, running agentic workloads in an enterprise production environment introduces architectural, security, and operational questions such as:

-- **How do we scale and operate the agent runtimes without managing VMs or Kubernetes clusters?** Enterprise workloads require custom dependencies, specific Python runtimes, and controlled build pipelines through Bring Your Own Container (BYOC) deployments.
+- *How do we scale and operate the agents without managing VMs or Kubernetes clusters?*
-- **How do we enforce least-privilege governance?** Autonomous agents must not use broad, shared service account keys.
-They require dedicated identities (Agent Identity) with granular access control tied directly to the agent's lifecycle.
+- *How do we enforce least-privilege governance?*
-- **How do we protect agents from adversarial attacks and data leaks?** We need centralized network-level security via Agent Gateway and Model Armor to actively intercept and neutralize prompt injections, jailbreaks, toxic responses, and PII leakage without cluttering agent application code.
+- *How do we protect agents from adversarial attacks and data leaks?*
-- **How do we guarantee quality and detect drift once deployed?** In production, user queries and data distribution change.
-We must continuously evaluate live interactions using Online Evaluation to assess task success, tool accuracy, and safety policies in real time.
+- *How do we guarantee quality and detect drift once deployed?*

 ```text
 [ Customer / Client ]